DNenye/datasciencecoursera/HelloWorld.md

 | Left Alignment| Right Alignment| Right Alignment|
 |--- | ---:| :---:|

-+Links and images can also be added
++ Links and images can also be added

 ***
 This is the end of my little markdown tutorial!